 Baxter died while being incarcerated in an all-male NSW prison, despite Correctional Service policy stating that transgender people have the right to be held in facilities that match their gender of identification.

 The coronial inquest into Baxter’s death two years later, in 2011, found that she had died by suicide.
 The inquest was criticised for failing to address key issues, including whether Baxter was given her prescription hormone treatment and why there was no record of calls Baxter made using the emergency intercom on the night of her death.

 Since PiP published its open letters, a NSW Police senior constable was found guilty of assaulting a transgender woman a few months after the 2021 Sydney Mardi Gras.

-USASA Rainbow Club Executive Assistant Eliza Bache said the decriminalisation of homosexuality was not a “one-step process”.
+University of South Australia Student Association (USASA) Rainbow Club Executive Assistant Eliza Bache said it is “disrespectful” to have police floats at Pride events because the decriminalisation of homosexuality is not a “one-step process”.